-- (a) Labeling oysters when water temperatures reach a certain level (65 Fahrenheit is being discussed); - (b) Requiring post-harvest treatment when water temperatures exceed a certain level (65 ☐ Fahrenheit is being discussed); - (c) Closing growing areas when water temperatures exceed a certain level (65□ Fahrenheit is being discussed); - (d) Labeling shellfish, "For shucking and cooking only" based on Vibrio vulnificus levels in meats; - (e) Requiring post-harvest treatment based on levels of Vibrio vulnificus in meats at harvest; - (f) Closing growing areas based on Vibrio vulnificus levels in meats at harvest; - (g) Labeling oysters "For shucking and cooking only" during certain months: - (h) Requiring post-harvest treatment during certain months; - (i) Closing certain shellfish growing areas during certain months.
+- (a) Labeling oysters when water temperatures reach a certain level (65 Fahrenheit is being discussed); - (b) Requiring post-harvest treatment when water temperatures exceed a certain level (65 □ Fahrenheit is being discussed); - (c) Closing growing areas when water temperatures exceed a certain level (65□ Fahrenheit is being discussed); - (d) Labeling shellfish, "For shucking and cooking only" based on Vibrio vulnificus levels in meats; - (e) Requiring post-harvest treatment based on levels of Vibrio vulnificus in meats at harvest;

+(f) Closing growing areas based on Vibrio vulnificus levels in meats at harvest; (g) Labeling oysters "For shucking and cooking only" during certain months; (h) Requiring post-harvest treatment during certain months; (i) Closing certain shellfish growing areas during certain months.
 Submitter's note: Final recommendations will be made available following the VMC meeting on June 13 and 14.]

-Epidemiological Plan

-- (1) Core states referenced in §A. above will administer a survey to determine the Vibrio vulnificus disease reporting practices in each state for the period 1996-1999.
+Epidemiological Plan (1) Core states referenced in §A. above will administer a survey to determine the Vibrio vulnificus disease reporting practices in each state for the period 1996-1999.
 The development and implementation plan for the survey will be initiated through the ISSC with participation of state public health officers, epidemiologists and others as determined.
 Continued surveillance will be necessary to indicate changes to reporting practices during 2000-2007.
-This is fundamental to establishing the illness baseline as described in §A. (3) above and in tracking future illness report data. - (2) Beginning in calendar year 2001, a new shellfish-borne Vibrio vulnificus disease investigation team will rapidly investigate any case of etiologically confirmed shellfish-borne Vibrio vulnificus septicemia illnesses in core states.
+This is fundamental to establishing the illness baseline as described in §A. (3) above and in tracking future illness report data.
+(2) Beginning in calendar year 2001, a new shellfish-borne Vibrio vulnificus disease investigation team will rapidly investigate any case of etiologically confirmed shellfish-borne Vibrio vulnificus septicemia illnesses in core states.
 This team will gather customary epidemiological information as well as the level of awareness of risk in those who have suffered etiologically confirmed shellfish-borne Vibrio vulnificus septicemia illnesses.
 The ISSC will assist in initiating this team.

-Public Health Significance:

-This plan is aimed at reducing exposure to Vibrio vulnificus, especially in at-risk populations.
+Public Health Significance: This plan is aimed at reducing exposure to Vibrio vulnificus , especially in at-risk populations.
 These controls, by potentially decreasing exposure, can in turn potentially reduce oyster-borne Vibrio vulnificus septicemia illnesses.

-Cost Information (if available):

-Unknown

-Action by 2000 Vibrio Recommended adoption of 00-201 as substituted by the Vibrio Management Committee

-Management

-Committee Modify Model Ordinance Chapter II. by adding Section @.
-04:

-(a).
-04 Vibrio vulnificus Risk Management

-- (A) For states having 2 or more etiologically confirmed shellfish-borne Vibrio vulnificus illnesses since 1995 traced to the consumption of commercially harvested raw or undercooked oysters that originated from the waters of that state (Source State), the Authority shall develop and implement a Vibrio vulnificus risk management plan. - (B) The plan shall define the administrative procedures and resources necessary to accomplish (i.e. establish and maintain) involvement by the state in a collective illness reduction program.
-The goal of the program will be to reduce the rate of etiologically confirmed shellfish-borne Vibrio vulnificus septicemia illnesses reported in core states (Florida, Texas, California, Louisiana, Georgia, South Carolina, and Alabama) from the consumption of commercially harvested raw or undercooked oysters by 40 percent, collectively, by the end of 2005 and by 60 percent, collectively, by the end of 2007.
-The rate of illness shall be calculated as the number of illnesses adjusted for population and rate of reporting divided by the production of oysters from the states bordering the Gulf of Mexico, based on National Marine Fisheries Service landing data verified by Silver
+Cost Information (if available): Unknown Action by 2000 Vibrio Management Committee Recommended adoption of 00-201 as substituted by the Vibrio Management Committee (VMC).
+Text of Proposal: Modify Model Ordinance Chapter II. by adding Section @.
+04: (A) For states having 2 or more etiologically confirmed shellfish-borne Vibrio vulnificus illnesses since 1995 traced to the consumption of commercially harvested raw or undercooked oysters that originated from the waters of that state (Source State), the Authority shall develop and implement a Vibrio vulnificus risk management plan.
+(B) The plan shall define the administrative procedures and resources necessary to accomplish (i.e. establish and maintain) involvement by the state in a collective illness reduction program.
+The goal of the program will be to reduce the rate of etiologically confirmed shellfish-borne Vibrio vulnificus septicemia illnesses reported in core states (Florida, Texas, California, Louisiana, Georgia, South Carolina, and Alabama) from the consumption of commercially harvested raw or undercooked oysters by state and reflect that state's contribution to the number of Vv illnesses and the controls that have been implemented by each state.
+This portion of the plan shall be completed no later than December 20067.
+The temperature and month-of the-year parameters identified in the following controls may be adjusted by the ISSC Executive Board as recommended by the Vibrio Management Committee (VMC) on a state by state basis, as needed to achieve the established illness reduction goal.
+The adjustment to the State's plan can take into account the illness rate reduction that has occurred since the last review of the plan.